+Onar co or

+Company

+Common Stock

+Year 0wned

+Class/ Positions with the First Beneficially

+Current Company; Principal Became as of

+Term Occupations During Director March 1, 1997

+Expires Past Five Years; of the (% of

+ľ Name Age (1) Other Directorships Company Class)(2)

+Joan V W. Stein+ Class Chairman of the 1993 586,461(3)

+(68) III Board and Director (4.8%)

+1999 of the Company;

+Chairman since 1968

 Shares of

-Company

-Year Common

-Positions with the First Stock Owned

-Class/ Company; Principal Became Beneficially

-Name Age Term Expires (1) Past Five Years; Other o Director of the Company as of March 1, 1997 (% of Class)(2) Joan W. Stein+ (68) Class III 1999 Chairman of the Board and Director of the Company; Chairman since 1968 of The Regency Group, Inc. ("TRG"), which transferred substantially all the assets of its real estate division to the Company upon the closing of the Company's initial public offering in November 1993; retired as a director of Barnett Bank of Jacksonville, N.A. in 1995.
-1993 586,461(3) (4.8%) Martin E. Stein, Jr.+ (44) Class II 1998 President, Chief Executive Officer and Director of the Company; President and Chief Executive Officer of TRG since 1988 and President of TRG's real estate division since 1981; director of FRP Properties, Inc., a publicly held transportation and real estate company.
-1993 712,216(3)(4) (5.8%) Richard W. Stein (41) Class I nominee President and Chief Executive Officer of Palmer & Cay of Florida, Inc., an insurance agency, since 1993; Executive Vice President and director of TRG, 1989 to present.
-578,146(3) (4.7%) Douglas S. Luke# (55) Class I 1997 Director of the Company; President and Chief Executive Officer since 1991 of WLD Enterprises, Inc., a Ft.
-Lauderdale, Florida based diversified private investment and management company with interests in securities, real estate and operating businesses; managing director of Rothschild Inc./Rothschild Ventures from 1987 to 1990; director of DNA Plant Technology Corporation, an agricultural biotechnology corporation, and Orbital Sciences Corporation, a space systems company.
-1993 12,123(5) Mary Lou Rogers (45) Class I nominee Managing Director of Security Capital Strategic Group Incorporated, an affiliate of Security Capital, since March 1997, responsible for developing retail operating systems for Security Capital retailing-related initiatives; Senior Vice President, Director of Stores-New England, for Macy's East/Federated Department Stores from 1994 to March 1997; Senior Vice President, Director of Stores for N/A
+of The Regency Group, Inc. ("TRG"), which transferred substantially all the assets of its real estate division to the Company upon the closing of the Company's initial public offering in November 1993; retired as a director of Barnett Bank of Jacksonville, N.A. in 1995.

+Martin E. Stein, Class II 1998 Jr.\+ (44)

+President, Chief Executive Officer and Director of the Company; President and Chief Executive Officer of TRG since 1988 and President of TRG's real estate division since 1981; director of FRP Properties, Inc., a publicly held transportation and real estate company.

+Richard W. Stein (41)

+Class I nominee (for term expiring 2000)

+President and Chief Executive Officer of Palmer & Cay of Florida, Inc., an insurance agency, since 1993;

+Executive Vice President and director of TRG, 1989 to present.

+Director of the

+Class I Douglas S. Luke# (55)1997

+Company; President and Chief Executive Officer since 1991 of WLD Enterprises, Inc., a Ft.
+Lauderdale, Florida based diversified private investment and management company with interests in securities, real estate and operating businesses; managing director of Rothschild Inc./Rothschild Ventures from 1987 to 1990; director of DNA Plant Technology Corporation, an agricultural biotechnology corporation, Orbital Sciences Corporation, a space systems company, and Westvaco Corporation, a

+Mary Lou Rogers (45)

+Class I nominee (for term expiring 2000)

+Managing Director of Security Capital Strategic Group Incorporated, an affiliate of Security Capital, since March 1997, responsible for developing retail operating systems for retailing-related initiatives for Security Capital diversified paper and chemicals manufacturing company.

+N/A

-Henri Bendels from 1993 to 1994; Senior Vice President, Regional Director of Stores for the Burdines Division of Federated Department Stores, from 1991 to 1993.
-A.R.
-Carpenter=+ (55) Class II 1998 Director of the Company; President and Chief Executive Officer (since January 1992) of CSX Transportation, Inc., with which he has held a variety of positions since 1962, including Executive Vice President-Sales and Marketing (from 1989 to 1992); director of Barnett Banks, Inc., a Jacksonville based bank holding company, and its affiliate, Barnett Bank of Jacksonville, N.A., and Florida Rock Industries, Inc. 1993 10,623(5) J. Dix Druce, Jr. (49) Class II 1998 Director of the Company; President and director of Life Service Corp., Inc., a life insurance management company, since 1988; Chairman of the Board and President of American Merchants Life Insurance Company and its parent, AML Acquisition Company, since October 1992; President and director (Chairman from May 1989 to July 1991) of National Farmers Union Life Insurance Company from 1987 to 1991; President and director of Loyalty Life Insurance Company and NFU Acquisition Company from 1987 to 1991; director of American National Bank of Florida.
-1993 10,039(5) Edward L. Baker=+ (62) Class III 1999 Director of the Company; Chairman of the Board of Florida Rock Industries, Inc., a publicly held construction materials company listed on the American Stock Exchange, and its affiliate, FRP Properties, Inc., since May 1989 and President from 1967 to May 1989; director of American Heritage Life Insurance Company, based in Jacksonville, Florida, and Flowers Industries, a producer of baked goods located in Thomasville, Georgia.
-1993 12,271(5) J. Alexander Branch III (55) Class III nominee Founder, Chairman and Chief Executive Officer for more than five years of Branch Properties, L.P. and predecessors, prior to the transfer by it of substantially all its assets to a partnership controlled by the Company.
-1997 67,616
+Strategic Group Incorporated's clients; Senior Vice President, Director of Stores-New England, for Macy's East/Federated Department Stores from 1994 to March 1997; Senior Vice President, Director of Stores for Henri Bendels from 1993 to 1994; Senior Vice President, Regional Director of Stores for the Burdines Division of Federated Department Stores, from 1991 to 1993.

+A. R. Carpenter~+ (55) Class II 1998

+Director of the Company; President and Chief Executive Officer (since January 1992) of CSX Transportation, Inc., with which he has held a variety of positions since 1962, including Executive Vice President-Sales and Marketing (from 1989 to 1992); director of Barnett Banks, Inc., a Jacksonville based bank holding company, and its affiliate, Barnett Bank of Jacksonville, N.A., Florida Rock Industries, Inc., Stein Mart, Inc., a Jacksonville based discount retailer, and American Heritage Life

+J. Dix Druce, Jr.#

+Class II 1998 Director of the Company; President and director of Life Service Corp., Inc., a life insurance management company, since 1988; Chairman of the Board and President of American Merchants Life Insurance Company and its parent, AML Acquisition Company, since October 1992; President and director (Chairman from May 1989 to July 1991) of National Farmers Union Life Insurance Company from 1987 to 1991; President and director of Loyalty Life Insurance Company and NFU Acquisition Company from 1987 to 1991; director of American National Bank of

+Insurance Company.